krud-soft/words/docs/Words/11-interface.md

 ## `props`

 `props` declares the typed properties that define the shape of the contract.
 For a data model, these are the fields — accessible via dot notation anywhere the interface is referenced.
-For a helper or handler, these are the parameters it expects:
+For handler-like contracts, these are the values the handler expects:

 ```wds title="ProductsModule/interfaces/Product.wds"
 module ProductsModule